WebOrigami/docs/content/builtins/tree/addNextPrevious.md

 ---
-title: addNextPrevious(tree)
+title: addNextPrevious(map)
 supertitle: "Tree."
 ---

-This returns a new tree that extends the values in the given tree with `nextKey` and `previousKey` properties.
+Given a [map-like](/async-tree/maplike.html) object, `addNextPrevious` returns a new object extending the map's values with `nextKey` and `previousKey` properties.
 These properties will indicate the keys of the next and previous entries in the tree.
 This information can then be used to, for example, add links below a blog post that take the reader to the next or previous post.

-Example application of `addNextPrevious` to a tree of strings:
+Example application of `addNextPrevious` to a map of strings:

 ```console
 $ cat letters.yaml